Healthdirect Free Australian health advice you can count on.

 Cellulitis

-Cellulitis is a spreading inflammation of the skin and the tissues directly beneath it.
-It usually starts with a small wound that isn’t treated properly with antibiotic medicines.
+Cellulitis is an infection of the skin and the tissues directly beneath it.
+It usually starts with a small wound that isn't treated properly.

 Staphylococcal scalded skin syndrome (SSSS)